Tommy Elphick

-Tommy Elphick (born 7 September 1987) is an English former professional footballer who played as a centre-back and currently an assistant coach at former club, AFC Bournemouth.
+Tommy Elphick (born 7 September 1987) is an English former professional footballer who played as a centre-back and currently an assistant manager at Premier League club AFC Bournemouth.

 Elphick started at the Brighton & Hove Albion academy and progressed through the ranks to be named first-team captain, leading the side to promotion to the Football League Championship in 2011.
 After moving to AFC Bournemouth, he was again named captain and led the club to promotions to both the Championship and Premier League.
 He moved to Aston Villa in 2016, before finishing his playing career with Huddersfield Town.
 Elphick also played on loan with Bognor Regis Town, Reading and Hull City.

 Playing career

 Brighton & Hove Albion

 Born in Brighton, England, as a youngster he played for the youth side of local team Woodingdean F.C. before joining Brighton & Hove Albion's youth academy.
 Elphick progressed through the youth ranks at Brighton & Hove Albion, alongside his brother Gary, and in 2004, he signed his first year apprentice at the club.
 Then on 25 April 2005 Tommy played along with his brother in a reserve match against Woking.
 At some point during his early Brighton & Hove Albion career, Elphick was loaned out to non–league side Bognor Regis Town.

 It was not until 12 December 2005 that Elphick made his Brighton debut, when he played alongside his brother, who was sent–off during the match, and came on as a substitute for Leon Knight, in a 5–1 loss against Reading.
 Elphick's development at the youth ranks at the club resulted him being awarded a contract in the summer of 2006.

 The 2006–07 season changed for Elphick when his brother was released by the club at the end of the 2005–06 season.
 Having been told by Manager Mark McGhee that he won't be loaned out, due to defensive crisis and deemed "too inexperienced", it was not until on 7 April 2007 when Elphick made his first start in central defence, in a 2–0 loss against Doncaster Rovers.
 Elphick made another start on the last game of the season, in a 1–1 draw against Cheltenham Town.